imdhruv99/Journey-Into-K8s/README.md

 - We can also create all these using command and giving bunch of parameters in command.

-- Now we need to create cluster using config file `eks-create-cluster.yaml`.
+- Now we create cluster using config file `eks-create-cluster.yaml`.
 Execute below command in terminal.

     ```
     eksctl create nodegroup --config-file=eks-create-cluster.yaml